Banarhat railway station

 Banarhat railway station is the railway station which serves the town of Banarhat in the Indian state of West Bengal.
 It lies in the New Jalpaiguri–Alipurduar–Samuktala Road line of Northeast Frontier Railway zone, Alipurduar railway division.
+This railway station also serves the town of Samtse, Bhutan which is around 18 kilometres away by road from Banarhat railway station.

 Trains

 Major trains running from Banarhat Railway Station are as follows: